davidgilbertson/react-recollect/README.md

 export default collect(TaskList);
 ```

-Congratulations my friend, you just finished learning Recollect.
+Congratulations my friend, you've finished learning Recollect.
 I am very proud
 of you.

-Go have a play, and when you're ready for more readme, come back to read on ...
+Go have a play, and when you're ready for more readme, come back to read on.

+If you've got a question, make sure to read the [FAQ](#faq) to see if your Q is
+FA.
+Otherwise, open a GitHub issue.

 ---